mheadd/voiceingov.org/_posts/2005-11-29-click-to-call.md

   - General Discussion
   - VoIP
 ---
-It appears that Google has begun testing a new click-to-call advertising service â€“ [check out the story](http://news.com.com/Hello%2C+this+is+Google%2C+your+operator%2C+speaking/2100-1032_3-5974318.html?tag=nefd.top) at CNET News.com.
+It appears that Google has begun testing a new click-to-call advertising service "“ [check out the story](http://news.com.com/Hello%2C+this+is+Google%2C+your+operator%2C+speaking/2100-1032_3-5974318.html?tag=nefd.top) at CNET News.com.
 The new service will allow web searchers to click an icon to initiate a phone call with an advertiser, presumably to ask more specific questions about their product or to order goods.
 It appears that some other tech heavyweights (i.e., Microsoft, IBM) are also pursuing click-to-call strategies.

 It&#8217;s worth noting that&#8230;